La Patrie Concert CW Q1T

 The tuning pegs are of excellent quality, operate smoothly and help the guitar keep tuned.
 The nut is Tusq® and saddle is Graphtech (both synthetics).
 The fretboard and bridge are Rosewood.

-Because this is a new guitar there is no way to specifically and/or meaningfully comment on durability at this time - other than - a similar (but less expensive) La Patrie Presentation model is still in excellent working order after years (10 of those years being professional use with some touring).
+Because this is still arelatively new guitar, there is no way to meaningfully quantify durability at this time - other than by association - a similar (but less expensive) La Patrie Presentation model is still in excellent working order after years (10 of those years being professional use with some touring).

 Strings for the La Patrie Concert CW